GridTools/gridtools/include/gridtools/storage/README.md

          .name("my tuned ds for specific use case") .build();
      ```

 ## Traits

  Builder API needs a traits type to instantiate the `builder` object.
 In order to be used in this context
  this type should model `Storage Traits Concept`.
-The library is coming with three predefined traits:
+The library comes with three predefined traits:
    - [x86](x86.hpp).
 Layout is chosen to benefit from data locality while doing 3D loop.
      `malloc` allocation.
 No alignment. `target` and `host` spaces are same.
    - [mc](mc.hpp).
 Huge page allocation. `8 bytes` alignment.
 Layout is tailored to utilize vectorization while